Skip to main content

 48 mentions Positive Neutral Negative

-• “The atmosphere of this series is so incredible that, despite the numerous repetitions and numerous developer failures, Pathologic truly is a unique universe.”
+• “The atmosphere of this series is so incredible that, despite the numerous repetitions and developer failures, Pathologic truly is a unique universe.”

-• “The atmosphere is artificial.”
+• “The atmosphere is suffocating in the best way possible.”

-• “Sound design needed a lot more work to get it sounding professional—either the studio doesn't have anyone who understands some very basic audio concepts or didn't have the budget/time to polish it; either way, it's a shame as atmosphere is consequently lacking.”
+• “Sound design needed a lot more work to get it sounding professional - either the studio doesn't have anyone who understands some very basic audio concepts or didn't have the budget/time to polish it, either way it's a shame as atmosphere is consequently lacking.”

 44 mentions Positive Neutral Negative

-• “The quests are so buggy that it's genuinely hard to tell whether the feedback to player's deductions are intended or not, which makes the 'detective' portion of this game, which is admittedly engaging at first, an exercise in pure frustration.”
+• “The quests are so buggy that it's genuinely hard to tell whether the feedback to player's deductions are intended or not, which makes the 'detective' portion of this game, which is admittedly engaging at first, to be an exercise in pure frustration.”

 • “But worst of all, there are multiple glitches that can brick your save file and make it impossible to complete certain quests.”